Last Updated on February 3, 2021

 The hiking trail thins out and wraps around the lake in both directions, and I highly recommend following it.
 Feel free to bring your fishing pole, cast out a line, or even take a bone-chilling dip in the ice-cold water.

-If you’re interested in staying the night near Columbine Lake or anywhere in San Juan National Forest, camping is legal, and you can almost always do so without a permit.
+If you’re interested in staying the night anywhere in San Juan National Forest, camping is legal, and you can almost always do so without a permit.

-Only camp near Columbine Lake if you are an experienced backpacker with the right gear.
+Only camp at such elevations if you are an experienced backpacker with the right gear.
 Check out my ultralight backpacking gear list to see what kind of equipment I used for this hike.

 I camped on the west shore of the lake near a calm, babbling brook.
 The views of the lake and its surrounding mountains were incredible, but the night was quite windy and chilly.
 Would I do it again?
 Definitely, I just might bring a warmer sleeping bag.